chrisgrieser/nvim-chainsaw/README.md

 - Ruby
 - Rust
 - CSS (and supersets)
+- Go

 Not every language supports every type of log statement.
 For details on what is supported, see [log-statements-data.lua](./lua/chainsaw/log-statements-data.lua).
+For languages like go, packages fmt and time are to be imported manually by the plugin user.

 > [!NOTE]
 > For non-scripting languages like CSS, `nvim-chainsaw` uses statements such as